preciofishbone/OmniaDocsG2/working-with-documents/authoring-controlled-documents/working-with-published-documents/index.rst

 .. image:: delete-document-613-recycle-bin-options-restore.png

 These are the same options as when you create a draft from a published document.
-See above for a secription-
+See above for a decription.